JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 <iframe width="560" height="500" src="https://www.youtube.com/embed/A8g9rdEfdNg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ```

-!!! info "Introductory textbooks"
-    Our library assumes some basic knowledge of nonlinear dynamics and complex systems.

-    If you are new to the field but want to learn more, we can suggest the following textbooks as introductions:
+## Textbook with DynamicalSystems.jl
+We have written an undergraduate level textbook as an introduction to nonlinear dynamics.
+The text is written in an applied, hands-on manner, while still covering all fundamentals.
+The book pages are interlaced with real Julia code that uses DynamicalSystems.jl and is published in the Undergraduate Lecture Notes in Physics by Springer Nature:
+* [Nonlinear Dynamics: A concise introduction interlaced with code](https://link.springer.com/book/10.1007/978-3-030-91032-7) by G. Datseris & U. Parlitz.

+Additional textbooks on nonlinear dynamics worth having a look are:
 * Chaos in Dynamical Systems - E. Ott
 * Nonlinear Time series Analysis - H. Kantz & T. Schreiber

-### Advanced Installation
-Notice that for targeted usage of `DynamicalSystems` (e.g. you only need a specific function like [`lyapunovspectrum`](@ref) or [`rqa`](@ref)),
-you don't have to install the entire `DynamicalSystems` suite.
-You can leave with only installing the necessary package that exports
-the function you need.
-You see this information prefacing the function.
-E.g. for `rqa` you will see `RecurrenceAnalysis.rqa`, which
-means that you need to install `RecurrenceAnalysis` to use it.

 ## Our Goals
 **DynamicalSystems.jl** was created with three goals in mind.